-MAINTENANCE OF PLACEMENT RECORDS FOR COMPLETERS AS A MEANS OF MEASURING THE SUCCESS OF THE INSTITUTION IN ACHIEVING ITS MISSION to all faculty and select staff.
+MAINTENANCE OF PLACEMENT RECORDS FOR COMPLETERS AS A MEANS OF MEASURING THE SUCCESS OF THE INSTITUTION IN ACHIEVING ITS MISSION which is available to all faculty and select staff.
 The data are used to determine program sustainability as well as for the COE Annual Report to measure the success of achieving the institution's mission.

 Completion and placement are two key indicators for the success of LTC.
 They speak directly to the mission of the institution in meeting the needs of employers by providing technically trained graduates via a market driven curriculum.
-Placement records are maintained on all completers and non-completers in the TOM system which is available
+Placement records are maintained on all completers and non-completers in the student information system